virsas/mod-terraform-aws-ec2-volume/README.md

 - **device_name** - Name of the device as shown in Linux or Windows.
 By default xvdz
 - **force_detach** - If true, volume will be detached even if it is in use.
 This can result in data loss.
 Defaults to false
 - **stop_instance_before_detaching** - If set to true, volume will be detached only if the instance is stopped.
 Defaults to false
+- **throughput** - The throughput that thevolume supports.
+This value is available only for type gp3.
+In MiB/s

 ## Example